Become a Member of the U.S. Alliance of Diabetes Treatment Centers Today!

-The U.S. Alliance is educating our current legislators, insurance payers and multi-specialty providers in the healthcare community with systematically developed, evidence-based research that Diabetes Metabolic Restorative Therapy (DMRT) has the ability to slow, stop or reverse the progression of comorbidities in many diabetic patients.
+The U.S. Alliance is lobbying on Capitol Hill, educating our current legislators, insurance payers and multi-specialty providers in the healthcare community with systematically developed, evidence-based research that Diabetes Metabolic Restorative Therapy (DMRT) has the ability to slow, stop or reverse the progression of comorbidities in many diabetic patients.

 Science and technology drive health care, with technology increasing the pace of scientific discovery.
 Innovations in therapies and care models can expand access to care and remove disparities.

 We believe that providers and patients can actively influence healthcare policy.

 Our already heavily burdened healthcare system as well as our communities will greatly benefit.

 We support and advocate for people with diabetes and their loved ones who deserve better treatment options and care by providing new treatment strategies.

 We strive to help diabetic patients improve their quality of life, achieve their wellness goals, and heal their body to live their best life possible.

 We held a very successful Alliance summit in Washington DC with Congress members and Felipe Miranda of Miami, FL, Jim Novak of San Diego, CA, Lon Von Hurwitz of South Bronx, NY, and Tyrone Lam representing First Americans Health and Scott Dacey from PACE Government Affairs.
 Jim Walker of Memphis, TN contributed to the planning of this summit based on our previous Hill visits, but was unable to make it.